patrickboateng/geolysis/README.md

 #

-`GeoLysisCore` is an open-source software that provides features for analyzing geotechnical results obtained from laboratory and field tests.
+`geolysis.core` is an open-source software that provides features for analyzing geotechnical results obtained from laboratory and field tests.
 Some of the features implemented include soil classification, standard penetration test analysis (such as SPT $N_{design}$ and SPT